 Another study (of women of childbearing age without inflammation or other known conditions) showed that ferritin levels less than 30 ng/mL (5) are strongly associated with telogen hair loss.

 This is another example showing the importance of “optimal” vs “standard” reference ranges.

-If you have a ferritin level less than 30 ng/mL and you are experiencing hair loss, then it would be worth considering iron supplementation (or at least discussing this option with your physician).
+If you have a ferritin level of less than 30 ng/mL and you are experiencing hair loss, then it would be worth considering iron supplementation (or at least discussing this option with your physician).

-If you are experiencing hair loss then proper evaluation of iron studies, thyroid studies, and other micronutrients are recommended.
+If you are experiencing hair loss then proper evaluation of iron studies, thyroid studies, and other micronutrients is recommended.

 #3.
 Decreases energy levels

 One of the primary symptoms of iron deficiency is decreased energy levels or fatigue.

-This is felt to secondary to several factors:
+This is felt to be secondary to several factors: